Auburn Car Accident and Personal Injury Lawyer

 The most serious injuries in Auburn typically involve accidents on State Route 49 and Interstate 80.
 This is where vehicles are traveling at higher rates of speed and heavier vehicles, such as trucks, pass through carrying freight.

-The Law Offices of Edward A Smith handles all types of vehicular accidents, including motorcycle, boating, bus, drunk driving, pedestrian, and truck accidents.
-Feel free to visit our auto accident FAQs.About our Law Firm
+Our Auburn personal injury lawyers handle all types of vehicular accidents, including motorcycle, boating, bus, drunk driving, pedestrian, and truck accidents.
+Feel free to visit our auto accident FAQ.About Our Personal Injury Law Firm

-The Law Offices of Edward A Smith handles nearly all types of injury cases for clients and victims in Auburn and all areas of Placer County.
-My staff and I have long term relationships with each other.
+At AutoAccident.com, we handle nearly all types of injury cases for clients and victims in Auburn and all areas of Placer County.
 Many of us have worked together for over 20 years and we are like a family here.

 It's rare that we see snow on roads in Auburn, and in the event we receive it, it is usually melted by nightfall.
 But when we do get snow, there can be dangerous car accidents.
 The California Driver’s handbook states that drivers, especially inexperienced drivers, should adjust their speed based on current road conditions.
 This may mean driving at a speed slower than the legal posted speed limit in order to maintain a safe operation of their vehicle.